cardboard-iguana/cardboard-iguana.com/log/2022-06-09-aws-deep-dive.md

 ### Provisioning and RDS MySQL Database

-Not only can’t RDS use Aurora on the free tier, but it’s limited to running MySQL in “developer” mode (though it’s unclear what that means).
+Not only can't RDS use Aurora on the free tier, but it's limited to running MySQL in "developer" mode (though it's unclear what that means).

-RDS instances aren’t provisioned directly into subnets like EC2 instances.
-Instead, you define a “subnet group” (which might contain only a single subnet).
+RDS instances aren't provisioned directly into subnets like EC2 instances.
+Instead, you define a "subnet group" (which might contain only a single subnet).
 This determines which EC2 instances the RDS instance can communicate with.
 Note that the RDS instance will be automatically deployed to an availability zone matching one of the subnets in its subnet group, though you can override this (though you are similarly restricted) if you wish.

 REFERENCES: